beshad/yoobee/uxdesign/examples/empathy map.md

+### A website for users who are interested in purchasing eco-friendly products online
+---
 # Says
 - "I wish it were easier to find eco-friendly products online"
 - "I usually search for eco-friendly products using specific keywords"